malrase/malrase.github.io/source/about/index.markdown

   <img src="/images/me.jpg">
 </div>

-Hi, I'm Michael, a front-end web developer living in San Francisco, California.
+Hi, I'm Michael, a front-end web developer and technical writer.
+Usually, I live in San Francisco, California, but currently I'm nomadic for a while.
 That there is a photo of me looking like a hipster.

-Although my family is from [the North of England](http://en.wikipedia.org/wiki/St_Helens,_Merseyside), I grew up in [small](http://en.wikipedia.org/wiki/Bluntisham) [villages](http://en.wikipedia.org/wiki/Swavesey) in [Cambridgeshire](http://en.wikipedia.org/wiki/Cambridgeshire).
+I grew up in [small](http://en.wikipedia.org/wiki/Bluntisham) [villages](http://en.wikipedia.org/wiki/Swavesey) in [Cambridgeshire](http://en.wikipedia.org/wiki/Cambridgeshire).
 I studied [biochemistry](http://en.wikipedia.org/wiki/Biochemistry) at Oxford, then a bit of developmental biology at Cambridge.
 After those, I switched from biological sciences to technology.

 I co-wrote (with [Hampton](http://twitter.com/hcatlin)) the [Pragmatic Guide to Sass](http://pragprog.com/book/pg_sass/pragmatic-guide-to-sass).
 I also worked at [Moovweb](http://moovweb.com), where I wrote the [Programmers' Guide to Mobile Development](http://books.google.com/books/about/The_Moovweb_Platform.html?id=5R8ynwEACAAJ).
 I currently work at [rarebit](http://teamrarebit.com), which I co-founded with Hampton.
 I do front-end web development – plus design and back-end from time-to-time.